Screen9059/basic-troubleshooting-guide/README.md

 # 🛠 Troubleshooting Guide

-> Learning GitHub with ChatGPT! 🚀
+> Learning GitHub and building a structured IT troubleshooting portfolio with ChatGPT 🚀

 This repository contains IT troubleshooting cases for **Windows** and **iOS** devices.
 Some cases are already documented, and more will be added soon!